sara-19992/Mastering-JavaScript-in-20-Days/Day3.md

   1. immutable cant be change (always stay the same)
   2. mutable cne be change

+for variable
 - let and var is a mutable can change it (reassign)
 - const is immutable (declare and assign in the same time and can't change it)

+for data type
-- array is a mutable can change the item
+- array is a mutable can change the items
 - string is immutable can't change the items as array but can reassign the value of it

+if declare a const array we can't reassign it but we can change the items in array because array is mutable

 ### Coding Examples